 Add alternate text to figures and descriptions to form fields

 Fix the tagging of simple tables, and prepare complex tables for more advanced manipulation in the logical structure tree

 Remove nonessential content, such as ornamental page borders, from the logical structure tree

 To perform advanced reading order and tagging tasks, such as fixing complex tables, removing obsolete tags, and adding alternate text to links, use the Tags panel.
 For more information, see Edit tags with the Tags panel.

 - Choose Tools > Accessibility, and then choose Reading Order in the right pane.
-The Touch Up Reading Order tool's dialog box is displayed.
+The Reading Order tool's dialog box is displayed.

-You can select Touch Up Reading Order options from the dialog box, from the pop-up menu that appears when you right-click a highlighted region, or from the options menu in the Order panel.
-The Touch Up Reading Order tool includes the following options:
+You can select Reading Order options from the dialog box, from the pop-up menu that appears when you right-click a highlighted region, or from the options menu in the Order panel.
+The Reading Order tool includes the following options:

 Click here to learn about all the options

 Tags the selection as a figure.
 Text contained within a figure tag is defined as part of the image and screen readers don’t read it.

 Tags a selected figure and caption as a single tag.
 Any text contained in the tag is defined as a caption.
 Useful for tagging photos and captions and preventing caption text from being incorrectly added to adjacent text blocks.
 Figures may require alternate text.